iAmKankan/Natural-Language-Processing-NLP-Tutorial/word_embedding.md

 It comes in two flavors, the Continuous Bag-of-Words (CBOW) model and the Skip-Gram model.
 Algorithmically, these models are similar.
+> ### _We Don't train our own Word2vec model. always use pretrained one_
+> Coz the bias term we dont knpw.

+* Learning Rate is very important
 ### Self-Supervised word2vec / Word2vec
 ![light](https://user-images.githubusercontent.com/12748752/150695340-c086876c-1e29-4493-b03b-cbff51dba02a.png)
 > ### _The word2vec tool was proposed to address the issue with using _One-Hot Vector_.